ihh/schooz/README.txt

 [chapter]  ... shortcut for [state 'narrative]

-Functions to be defined by user interface:
+Functions implemented by user interface:

 [link TEXT ACTIONTEXT FUNC]  ... returns a hyperlink with text TEXT that calls FUNC, with mouseover text ACTION [menu TEXT [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns text hyperlinked to a popup menu